-i Where places remain after all applicants in (i) to (iv) have been considered, governors will take account of the outcome of the tests and the places still available within the ability bands.
-Applicants scoring test results within one of the three ability band score ranges will be awarded places until all places within the bands have been allocated.
-Final tiebreaker Within each category 1 to 6 in the event of an equal right to a place, priority is given to the girl who lives nearest to the school as measured by Lambeth LA's computerized mapping system.
-In cases where applicants have exactly the same distance between their home and the school, Lambeth LA will randomly allocate places on behalf of the Governors.
-How to apply - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 In addition the Supplementary Information Form must be completed online via the schools website: laretraite.lambeth.sch.uk by Tuesday 31 October 2023.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2024-25-open-days Details are also available from the school directly.
+- i Girls who have a twin/triplet that have already been allocated a place - ii Girls who have a sibling in years 7 to 12 at the time of application - iii Girls who are students at St Bernadette Junior School, Clapham Park Final tiebreaker Within each category 1 to 7 in the event of an equal right to a place, priority is given to the girl who lives nearest to the school as measured by Lambeth LA's computerized mapping system.
+In cases where applicants have exactly the same distance between their home and the school.
+Lambeth LA will randomly allocate places on behalf of the Governors. using the Common Application Form from your home borough How to apply 2 In addition the Supplementary Information Form must be completed online via the schools website: laretraite.lambeth.sch.uk by Thursday 31 October 2024. by Thursday 31 October 2024.

+1 Applications must be made For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2025-26-open-days Details are also available from the school directly.

-Appeal arrangements Parents and Carers whose applications are unsuccessful may appeal to an independent Appeal Panel set up in accordance with Section 85(3) of the School Standards and Framework Act 1998.
+Appeal arrangements Parents and Carers whose applications are unsuccessful may appeal to an independent Appeal Panel set up in accordance with Section 93 of the School Standards and Framework Act 1998.
 Appeals must be made in writing and must set out the reasons why the appeal is being made.
 They should be directed to the Clerk to the Appeals Panel at the school (an independent clerk appointed under the terms of the relevant Education Act).
-The appeal will usually be on the grounds of maladministration by the school or because of the over-riding need of the child and should be received at the school, by 15 April 2024.
+The appeal will usually be on the grounds of maladministration by the school or because of the over-riding need of the child and should be received at the school. by 31st March 2025.